 Studies also show puberty begins earlier in populations who live further from the equator and more prone to vitamin D deficiency.

 A whole foods diet that restricts sugar and limiting exposure to chemicals can help prevent early puberty.
-Contact the Labbe Health Center to learn more.
+Contact our team to learn more.